TreyGower7/TreyGower7/README.md

 ---

 ## About Me
-I’m currently in my final semester, completing a Bachelor's Degree in Computational Engineering at The University of Texas at Austin.
-My primary focus lies in **high-performance computing**, particularly in the **aerospace field**.
-However, I consider myself a versatile engineer, having worked across diverse domains such as:
+I’m currently in my final semester completing a Bachelor’s Degree in Computational Engineering at The University of Texas at Austin.
+I’m passionate about solving complex problems at the intersection of simulation, software, hardware, and data—with experience spanning everything from natural hazard modeling to aerospace systems.
+I consider myself a versatile engineer, having contributed to a wide range of domains, including:
-- **Machine Learning & AI**
-- **Physics-Based Simulations**
-- **Avionics Systems**
-- **Natural Hazard Research and Development**
-- **Software Development**
+🧠 I consider myself a versatile engineer, with hands-on experience across:

+🚀 Machine Learning & AI – From autonomous RC flight systems with YOLO-based targeting to graph neural networks for physics simulations.

+🌊 Physics-Based Simulation – Debris flow modeling, RANS turbulence simulations, and material point methods using Python, OpenFOAM, and Taichi.

+✈️ Avionics & Embedded Systems – Designing autonomous navigation, control logic, and hardware-software integration for aerial robotics.

+🌪️ Natural Hazard R&D – Building digital twins to simulate natural disasters and reduce the cost of experimental testing for disaster scenarios.

+💻 Software Development – End-to-end pipeline experience with simulation validation, numerical methods, scientific computing, and visualization.

 Check out more of my work in my [repositories](https://github.com/TreyGower7?tab=repositories)!